fralau/mkdocs-macros-plugin/webdoc/docs/rendering.md

 !!!
 Tip "Quick fix"
-    This solution is a quick fix, if you are "migrating" a pre-existing mkdocs project under mkdocs-macros, and some markdown pages fail, or do not display correctly.
+    This solution is a quick fix, if you are "migrating" a pre-existing MkDocs project under Mkdocs-Macros, and only a few Markdown pages fail, or do not display correctly.

-    This will leave more time to implement the next solutions.

-In the header of the markdown page, indicate that the markdown should be used "as-is" (no rendering of mkdocs-macros), by setting the `ignore_macros` meta-data key to the `true`value.
+In the header of the markdown page, indicate that the markdown should be used "as-is" (no rendering of Mkdocs-Macros), by setting the `ignore_macros` meta-data key to the `true`value.